Tipi-Hack/tipi-hack.github.io/_posts/2019-04-14-breizhctf-19-primera-sangra-sample.1.md

 ```py
 secret_password = "REDACTED"
 ```
 And "REDACTED" is indeed not the correct password (we tried, you never know when you might be lucky 😉).
-So we read more about this technique of dumping Git repositories without directory listing and we are reminded that everything in Git is well organized.
+So we read more about this technique of dumping git repositories without directory listing, and we are reminded that everything in git is well organized.
 There are trees, nodes, objects, and all of them pointing to others, and everything has a hash (like commit IDs, but for internal objects), etc.

-### Step three: dive into Git internals
+### Step three: dive into git internals
 Some articles show the usage of the `git fsck` command to check if a repository is valid: are all objects presents and with a valid integrity?
-In fact some Git dumping tools are based on this command, where it is run repeatedly: it complains about a missing file, then the file is downloaded, and again.
+In fact some git dumping tools are based on this command, where it is run repeatedly: it complains about a missing file, then the file is downloaded, and again.
 Its result on our copy of the repository is interesting:
 ```console
 # git fsck